-- Once the cake was baked, I levelled it and crumb coated it with a thin layer of buttercream.
+- Once the cake was baked, I leveled it and crumb coated it with a thin layer of buttercream.

-- And then, using a star piping tip, I piped light green stars all over the top of the cake.
-In piping the stars, I made sure they were as close as possible to one another so that there is no gap to see through the cake underneath.
+- And then, using a star tip, I piped light green stars all over the top of the cake.
+In piping the stars, I made sure they were as close as possible to one another.
+This is so that there is no gap to see through the cake underneath.

 - Once the top was completed, I went on to the sides of the cake.
-For the sides, using the same star tip and light green buttercream, I piped 2 lines of zig zag pattern all round the cake (not sure if this should be called zig zag, but its basically like piping zig zag but only the lines are very close to one another.)
+For the sides, using the same star tip and light green buttercream, I piped 2 lines of zig-zag pattern all around the cake.

 - With the piping work done, the Ben 10 birthday cake was also almost done.
 To finish off the decoration, I rolled some yellow fondant and cut out the “Happy Birthday” wordings and number “6” as well as my boy’s name using my alphabet cutters.
 And I simply placed them on the cake where I wanted them to be.